Machine-Learning-Tokyo/AI-ML-Newsletter/issues/issue#5.md

 # Research: AI is a ‘welcome boost’ that could add millions to GDP
 Recent research underlines the importance of AI for business companies.
-A new study predicts that AI overall could provide a 22 percent GDP boost worth millions to the UK economy.
+A new study predicts that AI overall could provide a 22 percent GDP boost worth millions to the UK economy. [[Read more]](https://www.artificialintelligence-news.com/2019/06/11/research-ai-boost-millions-gdp/)